sharklightning/Mochitsuki/README.md

 Optionally, you can use Mochitsuki to automate the step of importing your cards to Mochi.
 This allows you to go from text input to imported flash cards in a single step, but requires a Mochi pro subscription so you can use their API.

 ## Usage
-Clone this git repository to your local machine\n
+Clone this git repository to your local machine
 ```git clone https://github.com/sharklightning/Mochitsuki.git```

 Change into the Mochitsuki directory\n